 The flu vaccine will help prevent you getting flu and is your best protection against the virus.
 It will not stop all flu viruses but if you do get flu after vaccination, it’s likely to be milder and shorter-lived than it would otherwise have been.
 It takes between 10 and 14 days for your immune system to respond fully after you’ve had the flu jab.

-Our registered nurses will administer your flu protection in one arm.
+A Registered Healthcare Professional will administer your flu protection in one arm.

 Yes.
 The NHS would not offer any vaccinations to the public until it is safe to do so.
 The MHRA, the official UK regulator authorising licensed use of medicines and vaccines by healthcare professionals, has said these vaccines are safe and highly effective, and we have full confidence in their expert judgement and processes.